• Skip to primary navigation

 What to Serve with Cornbread

-Cheesy jalapeño cornbread is the ideal side for hearty chili, stew, or even a BBQ chicken salad.
-The jalapeño adds a nice heat that compliments a warm meal.
-You can dip cornbread in a bowl of chili or even serve the chili atop a slice of cornbread for a heartier cozy meal.
+Cheesy jalapeño cornbread goes well with so many dishes.
+It is the ideal side for turkey chili, chicken meatball soup, a stew, or even a BBQ chicken salad.
+You can dip the cornbread in a bowl of chili or even serve the chili atop a slice of cornbread for a heartier cozy meal.
+The jalapeño also adds a nice heat that compliments a warm meal.

 Recipe FAQs